8 New Offices Are Opened for Licenses for Undocumented Coloradans: Schedule Your Appointment Today!

 The Expansion Gives Further Access to DMV services for Coloradans Regardless of Immigration Status Denver, CO — Colorado Immigrant Rights Coalition and Colorado’s I-Drive Coalition applaud the recent decision by the […]

 Red Rocks Amphitheatre Discontinues Amazon Palm Scanning Tech

 March 18, 2022In the News

-News WWC In November, more than 200 artists—among them Tom Morello and Kathleen Hanna—signed an open letter against the use of Amazon-powered palm-scanning technology at Colorado’s famed Red Rocks Amphitheatre.
-In the wake of the campaigners’ privacy concerns, the venue has now discontinued the use of the service.
-A representative told Fight for the Future, […]
+News WWC In November, more than 200 artists—among them Tom Morello and Kathleen Hanna—signed an open letter against the use of Amazon-powered palm-scanning technology at Colorado’s famed Red Rocks Amphitheatre. […]